Monstrik/ws-mock-server/README.md

 > Mock websocket endpoints with ease

-ws-server was developed in order to allow a developer to easily mock websocket apis in a few seconds.
+ws-mock-server was developed in order to allow a developer to easily mock websocket apis in a few seconds.

 # Install